-With 1.49 billion monthly active users on Facebook, there are plenty of opportunities for you to capture the attention of a larger audience than you currently have.
-Because there are at least 4.75 billion pieces of content shared on a daily basis on Facebook, it is necessary for you to have a strategic business plan in place to reach your ideal clients.
-As a wedding photographer, Facebook is perfect for you!
-Not only can you place your content in front of people you already know, you also have the ability to reach their friends.
+With billions of users on Facebook, there are plenty of opportunities for you to capture the attention of a larger audience than you currently have on your Facebook photography page.
+Because there is so much content available on Facebook, and constant changes to the algorithm, it is necessary for you to have a strategic business plan in place to reach your ideal clients.

-In our Maximizing Facebook Webinar with our President, Jared Bauman, he shared the various reasons Facebook is ideal for professional wedding photographers.
+In our Online Training: Maximizing Facebook as a Wedding Photographer with our President, Jared Bauman, he shared the various reasons Facebook is ideal for professional wedding photographers and ways to promote photography business with it.
 Regardless if you are new to Facebook or if your page is already set up, Jared revealed secrets to creating the most effective business page possible.
-Here are the top five tips to help you use your Facebook business page to identify and market to your ideal clients.
+Here are the top 5 tips to help you use your Facebook photography page to identify and market to your ideal clients.

 As a photographer, it is important to showcase who you are as a person and a business owner.
 When you share this information, you are sharing your brand message to attract clients who are perfect for you.
 There are a few ways to do this on your Facebook page, starting with your cover image and profile photo.
-Use your cover image to share your brand message by sharing a “Wow” image from a past wedding (after it has been color corrected by a photo editing company), or through creating a headline that describes you best.
+Use your cover image to share your brand message by sharing a “Wow” image from a past wedding (after it has been color corrected by photography editors, like ShootDotEdit), or through creating a headline that describes you best.
 Your cover image is also a great place to announce your current promotions or what is available for your clients.

 Additionally, your profile photo helps you relate to potential clients.
 Some business owners choose to use a logo to represent their business.
 If you are the owner of your business, using a headshot can be more effective for attracting ideal clients.